 Playlists created by end users can be extremely large and processing them can strain limited sytem resources.
-The <MaxLines> configuration element in the <PLSS> can be used to set a limit to the number of lines in a playlist the MME will process.
+The <MaxBytes> and <MaxLines> configuration elements in the <PLSS> element can be used to set a limit to the memory the MME will use to synchronize playlists, as well as the number of lines in a playlist the MME will process.